SNAP Eligibility Rules/Rights for College Students

 SNAP rules for students in Massachusetts.

-And most Massachusetts students will remain SNAP eligible under the "regular" Massachusetts SNAP rules for students.
+And most low-income Massachusetts students are SNAP eligible under the "regular" Massachusetts SNAP rules for students.
 This includes students who:

 Students at community colleges, Franklin Cummings Institute of Technology and voc/tech programs